silverstripe/cwp/docs/en/03_How_tos/caching.md

 ### Configuration via headers

 Your best approach in controlling the caching behaviour is setting your response headers in accordance with the [RFC-2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).
 This will ensure that all caches on the way of the response will be able to make reasonable decisions.
-This includes the cluster-local cache, CDN, any other public proxies (such as corporate gateways) and the browser cache.
+This includes CWP's Local Cache, the CDN (Incapsula), any other public proxies (such as corporate gateways) and the browser cache.

 We will now explain some simple techniques on how to increase your cache utilisation.
 Let's have a look at the mapping between the cache levels and specific response headers.